Iranian President Ebrahim Raisi and foreign minister confirmed dead in helicopter crash - KESQ

 For Iran’s ruling establishment, though, Raisi seemed to be made in the image of the 1979 Islamic Revolution’s ideals, a guarantor of its continuation even as many chafed under its ultraconservative rules.

 In 2021, he was elected to the presidency in a contest heavily engineered by the Islamic Republic’s political elite so that he would run virtually unchallenged.
-Raisi’s inauguration following the resounding defeat of his predecessor, former President Hassan Rouhani, a moderate, was seen to signal the start of a new harder-line era in Iran.
+Raisi’s inauguration was seen to signal the start of a new harder-line era in Iran.

 Many activists accused Iran’s clerical establishment of “selecting” rather than electing the next president in a poll designed to further entrench the power of the country’s hardline clerical rulers, despite the public’s calls for reforms.
 Overall voter turnout was 48.8% – the lowest since the establishment of the Islamic Republic.

-Note: Correction: This article has been updated to remove a reference to former President Hassan Rouhani running in the 2021 election.